 Thinking of studying Psychology?

-The Bachelor of Psychological Science is ideal if you wish to develop superior problem-solving, critical thinking and communication skills relevant to a wide range of careers.
+The Bachelor of Psychological Science and Bachelor of Psychology (Advanced) (Honours) are ideal if you wish to develop superior problem-solving, critical thinking and communication skills relevant to a wide range of careers.
 We don’t just teach the usual statistical approaches to working with data; we also teach qualitative research methods and mixed methods, and our staff research across a range of methods.

 In addition to core courses in psychology, you have the option to take elective topics in areas such as arts, health sciences, sciences, computer science and commerce.
 Choose from over 30 different majors to expand your knowledge and broaden your career opportunities, including Human Neuroscience, Criminology, Addiction Studies, Anthropology, Marketing, Management, and Computer Science.
 For more information, download our undergraduate health program guide.

-A Bachelor of Psychological Science degree is the first step towards becoming a psychologist.
+A Bachelor of Psychological Science degree prepares graduates for a range of exciting careers that require superior problem-solving, critical thinking, communication and understanding of human behaviour.
+It is also the first step towards becoming a psychologist.
 The three years of the undergraduate degree, plus a fourth year of Honours, enables you to apply for a two-year Master degree—after which, you will have completed the six years of study required to register as a psychologist in Australia.

 We offer a one-year Honours degree for students who have completed the undergraduate Bachelor of Psychological Science or an equivalent major in Psychology.
 In completing the four-year sequence from the University of Adelaide (three-year Bachelor degree plus Honours), you can apply to universities across Australia to any of the nine areas of study at postgraduate level that are recognised by the Psychology Board of Australia.
 These include: